Learn how to make a seashell & sea glass wind chime with simple materials in an afternoon. This wind chime was inspired by the movie, “The Choice.”

 Add the sea glass by placing a line of hot glue on the glass and setting it in place under the fishing line.
 Add additional glue on top of the fishing line.

-Add beads to the bottom if you wish, by threading through the fishing line and tying off with a double knot.
+At the bottom you can add a bead, by threading through the fishing line and tying off with a double knot.

 Paint the can with craft paint if desired, then once dry thread the top of the strands through the holes in the can at the length you want and tie off with a couple of knots.